SelecTree: Tree Detail

 Longevity Less than 50 years.

-Leaves Bipinnately Compound, Gray Green, No Change, Evergreen.
+Leaves Bipinnately Compound, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
-Fragrant Yellow to Cream-colored.
+Fragrant Yellow to Cream.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

 Few, Brown Pod, Large to Very Large (1.50 to 3.00 or more inches), fruiting in Spring, Summer or Fall.